Small Animal

 Our team at Potlatch Veterinary Clinic collaborates closely with pet owners to assess each animal’s needs, developing a personalized approach that respects the individual health goals of both pet and owner.
 We focus on preventive care as well as therapeutic solutions, offering a rounded perspective on animal health.

-Therapeutic laser treatments are quick and well-tolerated by pets, making them an excellent option for animals who may not respond well to medications or who are unable to undergo certain surgical procedures.
+Therapeutic laser treatments are quick, comfortable, and well-tolerated by most pets.
+This makes laser therapy an excellent option for animals who may not respond well to medications or who need additional support alongside traditional treatments.

 Acupuncture